Qredence/litellm-cloudrun-deploy/docs/PRODUCTION.md

 To ensure stability and performance, this repository follows LiteLLM and Cloud Run best practices.

+## Security: Secret Manager

+For secure secret management in production, see **[Production with Secret Manager](PRODUCTION-SECRETS.md)**.
+This guide explains how to:
+- Store secrets in Google Secret Manager
+- Grant IAM-based access
+- Migrate from environment variables
+- Implement secret rotation

+For quick deployments and testing, use the **[Quick Start Guide](../README.md)** with environment variables.

+---

 ## 1. Machine Level Recommendation

 We use **2 vCPU** and **4GB RAM**.
 This allows the container to handle high throughput and background tasks like database connection pooling without bottlenecking.